What is Customer Retention Rate in B2B SaaS

 Calculating customer retention rate might feel overwhelming at first, especially if you’re not familiar with business metrics.

-Knowing the number of customers at the beginning and end of a period is crucial for accurate calculations.
+Knowing the number of existing customers at the beginning and end of a period is crucial for accurate calculations.

 Many business owners find it tricky to grasp the idea because it means understanding customer behaviors, tracking different data points, and figuring out complicated formulas.